Sagittarius:

 Sagittarius in 3D

-The image painted on the base grid is the relevant 3,687 ly x 3,687 ly section of the NASA/JPL-Caltech Milky Way map.
-The partial circle in the image is the smallest circle centered around the Sun in the NASA/JPL-Caltech Milky Way map, a circle with a radius of 750 light years.
+The image painted on the base grid is the relevant 3,687 ly x 3,687 ly section of the modified European Space Agency's (ESA) Milky Way map.
+The partial circle in the image is the small yellow circle centered around the Sun in the modified European Space Agency's (ESA) Milky Way map, a circle with a radius of 750 light years.
 The base grid parallels the galactic plane, and lies 252 light years below the actual galactic plane. μ Sagittarii is far more distant than the other bright stars of Sagittarius; see below for a view of Sagittarius without μ Sagittarii.

 Click here for a table of the data used to generate this view.